 Let the sun shine down on you.

-Most people know this already but exposure to sun increases your Vitamin D production.
+Most people know this already but exposure to the sun increases your Vitamin D production.
 As little as 10-15 minutes is all it takes to increase your intake.
 There are a very limited number of foods that contain vitamin D so getting enough without exposure to the sun is difficult.
 To effectively protect yourself from respiratory infection enjoy as much of the sunshine as you can.

 Add garlic to your foods.